-The existing driveway will create minimal amount of site distribution and soil compaction and will require the removal of few trees.
-The driveway will be 12 feet wide with a vertical clearance of 13'6" and a grade that is less than 12 percent.
-The driveway is approximately 234 feet long therefore no turn around will be required.
-Since the driveway is less than 400 ft., no pull-outs are required along the driveway.
+The new driveway will create a significant amount of site distrubance and soil compaction and will require the removal of few trees.
+The driveway is ~12 feet wide with a vertical clearance of 13'6" and a grade that is less than 12 percent.
+The driveway is approximately 280 ft long.
+A pullout will be created with in 125 ft of the residence.